PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ```

-* Next we will create a countdown-timer which will countdown the lifetime of the shell.
-Once the time is out we will disable the game-object and reset the timer:
+* Next we'll create a countdown-timer which will countdown the lifetime of the shell.
+Once the time is out, we'll disable the game-object and reset the timer:

 ```

 void Update () {
-    // counts-down as the update continues // if (gameObject.activeSelf) {
+    // counts down as the update continues // if (gameObject.activeSelf) {
         countDownTimer += Time.deltaTime;
-        if (countDownTimer >= lifeTime) { // if the timer reaches the lifetime the disable the game object this.gameObject.SetActive (false);
+        if (countDownTimer >= lifeTime) { // if the timer reaches the lifetime, then disable the game object this.gameObject.SetActive (false);
             countDownTimer = 0; // ... and reset the timer
         }